 It is true that the whole world is spinning around with COVID-19.
 Though there was a time when the whole world thought that there were chances that only the fittest might survive, the advent of vaccines has proved it wrong.
-Still, the novel Coronavirus and its newer variants arebeating up many to death.
-When many facts are hidden or unknown, it is not wise to choose medications on your own or by just believing a myth.
+Still, the novel Coronavirus and its newer variants are beating up many to death.
+When many facts are hidden or unknown, it is not wise for an individual to choose medications on their own or by just believing a myth.

 An anti-malarial drug called Chloroquine was said to be a treatment for COVID-19, whereas, till this minute, no actual medication is known to be found that can cure COVID.
 But, the U.S. Food and Drug Administration (FDA) organization submitted a statement to clarify that Chloroquine is not the right choice to pause COVID-19.
-Before you start using a drug, make sure it gets approved by the government.
+Therefore, always check that the government has approved a drug before using it.

 Chloroquine and Hydroxychloroquine are antimalarial drugs.
 It was discovered in 1934.
 They are also helpful in the treatment of lupus and rheumatoid arthritis.
 Hydroxychloroquine has lesser toxic effects than Chloroquine.
 This drug was tested for COVID-19 because of the drug’s antiviral property, which was described in a research article in 2003.